willswats/yelp-camp/README.md

 ## General Information

 I built this project while following along with [The Web Developer Bootcamp 2021](https://www.udemy.com/course/the-web-developer-bootcamp) course.
 In the application, you are able to browse, add, edit, and review fake camp grounds.
+It's built with Node.js, Express and MongoDB.

 ## Features